SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/index.md

 ```

     * `weekdays` - int array.
 Week days on which tasks will be created (1 = Monday, ...
 7 = Sunday)

-* month_days - task creation based on day of month.

 ```json
 {